Many interactive commands are security sensitive.

 cracklib” module controls password

-constraints such as minimum password length.
+constraints such as minimum password length, at least on Linux.

 This is done in a complex way so you really need to read